rextechs/AzureIoTBootcamp/Day1-HOL3.md

 In this lab, you learn how to:

-* How to manupulate Azure Resources from Azure Command Line Interface (AZ CLI)
+- How to manipulate Azure Resources from Azure Command Line Interface (AZ CLI)
-* Create an Azure Stream Analytics job to process data on the edge.
+- Create an Azure Stream Analytics job to process data on the edge.
-* Connect Azure Stream Analytics job with other IoT Edge modules.
+- Connect Azure Stream Analytics job with other IoT Edge modules.
-* Deploy the Azure Stream Analytics job to an Azure IoT Core device.
+- Deploy the Azure Stream Analytics job to an Azure IoT Core device.

 Windows IoT Core device is a small device with lesser resources, so we'll be doing most the steps on your lab development machine, then deploy the module to the IoT Core device.